Download Free Park Guides

 From ranger-led programs, to festivals, to volunteer opportunities, there are exciting events taking place all across the country.
 Check out the National Park Service’s event calendar to discover what’s going on near you.

-The 118 National Park Service sites that normally charge entrance fees will offer free admission on April 15, 16, 22, and 23.
+While the majority of our more than 400 national parks don’t have an entrance fee, there are 118 sites that do.
+However, in celebration of National Park Week, each of these parks are offering free admission on the first day of National Park Week, April 21.
 There are also free or reduced rate annual passes available for active duty military families, fourth grade students, senior citizens, volunteers, and people with permanent disabilities.

 Try Something New